Orders Are Orders (play)

 Orders Are Orders is a 1932 comedy play by the British writers Ian Hay and Anthony Armstrong.
 A Hollywood film crew takes over a British Army barracks for a film shoot, with chaotic consequences.

 It premiered at the King's Theatre in Southsea, before transferring to the Shaftesbury Theatre in London's West End where it ran for 193 performances from 8 August 1932 to 21 January 1933.
 The cast included Reginald Purdell, Marjorie Corbett, Kathleen Kelly, Olive Blakeney and Michael Shepley.

-Film adaptation
+Film adaptations

 In 1933 it was made into a film Orders Is Orders by Gainsborough Pictures, directed by Walter Forde and starring Charlotte Greenwood, James Gleason and Ian Hunter.
-In 1955 this was remade into the film Orders Are Orders.
+In 1955 this was remade into the film Orders Are Orders featuring Peter Sellers, Tony Hancock and Sid James.